Mozambique Resident Representative Site

 Mozambique and The IMF

-Republic of Mozambique: Second Review Under the Policy Support Instrument and Request for Modification of Assessment Criteria; Staff Report; Debt Sustainability Analysis; Press Release; and Statement by the Executive Director for Republic of Mozambique
+Republic of Mozambique: Staff Report for the 2015 Article IV Consultation, Fifth Review Under the Policy Support Instrument, Request for Modification of Assessment Criteria, and Request for an 18-Month Arrangement Under the Standby Credit Facility-Press Release; Staff Report; and Statement by the Executive Director for Republic of Mozambique

 Regional Economic Outlook for Sub-Saharan Africa

 Growth in sub-Saharan Africa has weakened after more than a decade of solid growth, although this overall outlook masks considerable variation across the region.
 Some countries have been negatively affected by falling prices of their main commodity exports.
 Oil-exporting countries, including Nigeria and Angola, have been hit hard by falling revenues and the resulting fiscal adjustments, while middle-income countries such as Ghana, South Africa, and Zambia are also facing unfavorable conditions.
 This October 2015 report discusses the fiscal and monetary policy adjustments necessary for these countries to adapt to the new environment.
 Chapter 2 looks at competitiveness in the region, analyzing the substantial trade integration that accompanied the recent period of high growth, and policy actions to nurture new sources of growth.
 Chapter 3 looks at the implications for the region of persistently high income and gender inequality and ways to reduce them.

 Monitoring and Managing Fiscal Risks in the East African Community